Green roof: Water management

 A green roof being used on a bike rack to keep bikes dry.

 Green roofs can reduce stormwater runoff via water-wise gardening techniques.
-Green roofs play a significant role in retrofitting the Low Impact Development (LID) practices in urban areas.
+Green roofs play a significant role in retrofitting the low-impact development (LID) practices in urban areas.
 A study presented at the Green Roofs for Healthy Cities Conference in June 2004, cited by the EPA, found water runoff was reduced by over 75% during rainstorms.
 Water is stored by the roof's substrate and then taken up by the plants, from which it is returned to the atmosphere through transpiration and evaporation.

 Green roofs decrease the total amount of runoff and slow the rate of runoff from the roof.
 It has been found that they can retain up to 75% of rainwater, gradually releasing it back into the atmosphere via condensation and transpiration, while retaining pollutants in their soil.
 Many green roofs are installed to comply with local regulations and government fees, often regarding stormwater runoff management.
 In areas with combined sewer-stormwater systems, heavy storms can overload the wastewater system and cause it to flood, dumping raw sewage into the local waterways.
-Often, phosphorus and nitrogen are in this category of environmentally harmful substances, even though they are stimulating to the growth of plant life and agriculture.
-When these substances are added to a system, it can create mass biological activity since they are considered limiting factors of plant growth and by adding more of them to a system it allows for more plant growth.

 Ecological benefits

 Green roofs create natural habitat as part of an urban wilderness.
 Even in high-rise urban settings as tall as 19 stories, it has been found that green roofs can attract beneficial insects, birds, bees and butterflies.
 A recent list of the bee species recorded from green roofs (worldwide) highlights both the diversity of species, but also the (expected) bias towards small ground-nesting species (Hofmann and Renner, 2017).
 Rooftop greenery complements wild areas by providing stepping stones for songbirds, migratory birds, and other wildlife facing shortages of natural habitat.
 Bats have also been reported to be more active over green roofs due to the foraging opportunities these roofs provide.
-Research at the Javits Center green roof in New York, NY, has shown a correlation between higher numbers of certain insects on the roof, particularly moths, with an increased amount of bat foraging activity.
+Research at the Javits Center green roof in New York City, has shown a correlation between higher numbers of certain insects on the roof, particularly moths, with an increased amount of bat foraging activity.
 Research from 2023 in St. Louis, Missouri, showed that urban rooftop food gardens support diverse bee populations, enhancing urban pollination and biodiversity.

 Green roofs also serve as a green wall, filtering pollutants and carbon dioxide out of the air, helping to lower rates of diseases such as asthma.
 They can also filter pollutants and heavy metals out of rainwater.